kaelmurphy/Micro-452-Project/Code/globalnav/globalnav.md

 - The experiment confirms that Thymio’s encoder-based odometry and our coordinate transformations function correctly.

 - Accurate localization requires vision-based pose estimation, integrated later in the project.

+### 9. File structure

+globalnav.py — core planner

+- - Implements the whole planning pipeline:
+- Parsing inputs → building polygons & special points
+- Orientation normalization (CCW)
+- Inflation (ε buffer)
+- Node extraction (vertices + start/goal)
+- Visibility graph construction
+- A* search (astar / compute_global_path / compute_global_path_with_debug)

+Exposes:
+compute_global_path(map_array, epsilon_mm) — returns path
+compute_global_path_with_debug(map_array, epsilon_mm) — returns (global_path, debug) with all intermediate data for plotting

+globalnav_plot.py — map + A* plotting helper

+Calls compute_global_path_with_debug(...) to compute the path and the debug dict (polygons, nodes, neighbors, path indices).
+Draws everything: inflated polygons, A* path (red), odometry/camera lines, arrows, legend.
+Returns handles you can later update (lines, patches, arrows).
+It already inserts epsilon into legend text.

+### Call of A* once:
+A* only once: how it's enforced now (and why it matters) The planner (A*) is executed by compute_global_path_with_debug() which is called inside setup_globalnav_plot(...). dashboard.setup_dashboard() calls setup_globalnav_plot(...) once when the GUI/plot is created.
+The function returns: global_path (the A* waypoints)
+A debug dict with polygons, nodes, path_indices, epsilon, etc.

+This means:
+The path plotted and the robot trajectory are computed from the same A* run.
+No duplicated calls to A* exist across the runtime that could yield different results.
+The epsilon value passed into setup_globalnav_plot() becomes the single source of truth for inflation and therefore for the robot coordinates on the map and in the plot legend.

+Why this is important

+Ensures the robot uses the same configuration-space inflation and path as the visualised map.
+Avoids mismatches and confusion when comparing robot position vs planned path (e.g. if two calls had different epsilons the map vs robot could disagree).
+Keeps consistent legend output and debugging information.

+"During dashboard/setup we compute a single global path with A* (via compute_global_path_with_debug).
+The computed path is returned to the dashboard and reused by the robot control/demo.
+This guarantees that the displayed map, visualization, and robot execution all refer to the same path and precisely the same inflation radius (ε) — avoiding any mismatch between plotted and actually-followed routes."

+### 10. GUI
+dashboard.py — GUI / visualization (camera + map + covariances)

+Builds the full dashboard: simulated camera (left), global nav plot (middle), and covariance/error plots (right).
+Calls setup_globalnav_plot() during setup to compute the A* path and get all map handles.
+The returned global_path is stored and reused by the dashboard and the demo logic.